Adaptive ratchets and the evolution of molecular complexity: Ratchet evolution of code length

-\paragraph{Complexity increases the adaptive width.} The most prominent effect of length increase is an increase in the susceptibility to selection.
-We measure this effect by the adaptive width $A$, defined as a suitably normalized expectation value of the population variance of the recognition trait, $A = \langle {\rm Var} (\Delta G / k_B T) \rangle / (2 \mu N \ep_0^2)$.
-In the strong-driving regime and for a given recognition genotype, the adaptive width counts the mutational paths available for adaptive evolution of recognition; each path is weighted by its contribution to the speed of adaptation.
-Sites with larger $A$ adapt their code faster at a given fitness gradient $\partial F / \partial (\Delta G)$; equivalently, such sites require less selection for recognition to maintain a given steady-state recognition $R$ (Methods).
-The adaptive width is determined by the genetic architecture of the recognition trait; the actual speed of adaptation, or fitness flux, also depends on the global parameters $\mu$, $N$, and on the fitness amplitude $f_0$~\cite{mustonen2010fitness}.
-In the minimal model, the ML adaptive width is related in a simple way to coding density and code length, \EQ A^* = \frac{\gamma_0}{1 - \gamma_0} \, (1 - \gamma^*) \, \ell^* \EE (Methods).
-In the strong-driving regime, $A^*$ is a strongly increasing function of the driving rate (Fig.~3F).
-An increased adaptive width is clearly beneficial for maintaining function specifically in response to moving targets.
-By increasing molecular complexity, adaptive ratchets actually evolve increased values of $A$ depending on the driving rate: the recognition system adapts its own adaptability to recognise moving targets.
+The most prominent effect of a longer code is an increased susceptibility to selection.
+We measure this effect by an effective number of mutational paths for adaptive evolution of recognition starting from a given site genotype, where each path is weighted by its contribution to the speed of adaptation.
+As detailed in Appendix~C, this number equals a suitably normalized expectation value of the population variance of the recognition trait, $A = \langle {\rm Var} (\Delta G / k_B T) \rangle / (2 \mu N \ep_0^2)$.
+Sites with larger $A$ adapt their code faster at a given fitness gradient $\partial F / \partial (\Delta G)$; equivalently, such sites require less selection for recognition to maintain a given steady-state recognition $R$ (Appendix~\ref{app_C}).
+The effective number of adaptive paths is determined solely by the genetic architecture of the recognition trait; the actual speed of adaptation, or fitness flux, also depends on the global parameters $\mu$, $N$, $\ep_0$, and on the fitness amplitude $f_0$~\cite{mustonen2010fitness}.
+In the minimal model, the ML number of adaptive paths is related in a simple way to coding density and code length.
+When code changes are under strong selection, we find \EQ A^* = \frac{\gamma_0}{1 - \gamma_0} \, (1 - \gamma^*) \, \ell^* \EE (Appendix~\ref{app_C}).
+In the strong-driving regime, $A^*$ is a strongly increasing function of the driving rate (Fig.~\ref{fig:fig4}F).
+An increased value of $A$ implies a higher supply of beneficial mutations and faster response to moving targets.
+We have shown that by increasing molecular complexity, adaptive ratchets actually evolve increased values of $A$ depending on the driving rate: the recognition system adapts its own adaptability to recognize moving targets.